-Find out how a fruit farmer from the county of Cambridgeshire came to produce food protected by the European Commission.
+Find out how a fruit farmer from the county of Cambridgeshire came to produce a Yorkshire food that’s protected by the European Commission.

-A man named John Richard Oldroyd was the son of a fruit farmer.
-The farm was located in the Wisbech area of the Cambridgeshire Fens.
+John Richard Oldroyd was the son of a fruit farmer.
+This farm was located in the Wisbech area of the Cambridgeshire Fens.

-After much though, John branched out from his father to become a successful farmer and market gardener.
+After much thought, John branched out from his father to become a successful farmer and market gardener.
 The quality of his fruit and pigs were both produced to a very high standard.

-John’s daughter Martha Neal had a greengrocer’s shop.
-This was based on Northgate in the city centre of Wakefield.
+John’s daughter was called Martha Neal.
+She owned a greengrocer which was based on Northgate in the city centre of Wakefield.

-There was a high demand of his produce because the quality was so good.
+The demand for his produce was high because the quality was so good.
 To keep on top of the work, John had to send for his son Ernest.

-Ernest came to work for his father in 1933.
-He brought along his wife and son – John Kenneth (Ken).
+In 1933, Ernest came to work for his father.
+He brought along his wife and their son called John Kenneth (Ken).

-John became good friends with another local farmer and taught him how to grow strawberries.
+John soon became good friends with another local farmer who taught him how to grow strawberries.
 In return, the farmer showed John his secrets to growing rhubarb.